From Veracity to Diffusion: Adressing Operational Challenges in Moving From Fake-News Detection to Information Disorders: Reproducibility and sharing.

-\paragraph{Reproducibility and sharing.} We release configuration files and feature-extraction code sufficient to reproduce the reported results, subject to each dataset’s license and platform policies.
-For resources that cannot be redistributed (e.g., hydrated tweets), we document the procedure and required API endpoints so that authorized researchers can re-construct the inputs independently.
-Scripts and data are available at \url{https://github.com/article-disinfo-lrec/article-disinfo-lrec-code}.
+We release the configuration files and feature-extraction code necessary to reproduce the reported results, subject to dataset licenses and platform policies.
+For resources that cannot be redistributed directly (e.g., hydrated tweets), we document the reconstruction procedure and the relevant API endpoints so that authorized researchers can rebuild the inputs independently.
+Code, configuration files, and documentation are available on our \href{https://github.com/article-disinfo/css-acl-disinfo-virality}{GitHub repository}.

-\paragraph{Dual use and recommended safeguards.} While early virality prediction could support beneficial moderation and curation workflows, it can also be repurposed for gaming attention or amplifying low-quality content.
-We recommend that any operational use involve (i) human-in-the-loop review, (ii) auditing for distributional shift, (iii) rate-limiting and red-teaming to prevent adversarial exploitation, and (iv) periodic re-estimation of thresholds and calibration.

-\paragraph{Environmental considerations.} All models are lightweight (frozen embeddings + small heads or shallow sequence encoders) which reduces compute and energy costs.

-\paragraph{Author contributions and conflicts of interest.} Author 1, 2 and 3 contributed to study design.
-Author 1 was in charge of implementation, with inputs from authors 2 and 3.
-Authors 3 was in charge of the final redaction, with inputs from authors 1 and 2.

-We declare no financial or personal relationships that could be viewed as potential conflicts of interest related to this work.